How to become a GP specialist with the RACGP

 Kick start your GP career

-Applicants will be required to answer five interview questions, asked by five different interviewers.
+Applicants will answer five interview questions, asked by five different interviewers.
 Applicants will have eight minutes to answer each question and two minutes reading time.

 For information about the interview content and how to prepare, please contact the RACGP.

-2021 final intake applicants will be contacted by the RACGP to advise if they have been shortlisted for interview on Thursday 5 November.
-You will then be sent an email by GP Synergy with details on how to book an interview by 5pm AEDT Thursday 5 November.
+Applicants will be contacted by the RACGP to advise if they have been shortlisted for interview on Thursday 15 July 2021.
+You will then be sent an email by GP Synergy with details on how to book an interview by 5pm AEST Thursday 15 July 2021.

 We are unable to accept preference requests in advance.
 Interview bookings will be made via a booking platform on a first-come first-served basis, however we will try to accommodate applicants with extraordinary circumstances as much as possible.
 Please contact us on email@example.com if you need assistance.